VUMat/flxn-devops-challenge/README.md

 Optionally we can grant access to private registry to this account.

+Create a gcp service account for deploying from github actions with role KubernetesAdmin

 Create a regional cluster with a multi-zone node pool